 Wharton – An Insider’s Guide

-This week, we’re giving you a peak behind the curtain at Wharton!
-You may think of Wharton as ‘the finance school’, but that’s not all this top ranked program has to offer.
+This week, we provide a peek behind the curtain at Wharton!
+You may think of Wharton as ‘the finance school,’ but that is not all this top ranked program has to offer.
 It also boasts a world-renowned curriculum in areas such as Real Estate, Healthcare, Entrepreneurship, and Marketing.
 Curious what else might surprise you?
 Read on to find out.

 The Basics